-The employer and the union branch may agree that overtime compensated with compensatory leave must be scheduled within a certain time period, within a certain period from the time when the overtime work is carried out, or before a certain date.
+The employer and the union branch may agree that overtime compensated with compensatory leave must be scheduled within a certain time period, for example from the time when the overtime work is carried out, or before a certain date.
 Such agreement applies until further notice and is subject to three months' notice.